GoogleCloudPlatform/python-docs-samples/dataproc/snippets/python-api-walkthrough.md

 Cloud Shell editor when you launch the walkthrough.
 You can view the code as your follow the walkthrough steps.

-**For more information**: See [Dataproc&rarr;Use the Python Client Library](https://cloud.google.com/dataproc/docs/tutorials/python-library-example) for an explanation of how the code works.
+**For more information**: See [Use the Cloud Client Libraries for Python](https://cloud.google.com/dataproc/docs/tutorials/python-library-example) for an explanation of how the code works.

 **To reload this walkthrough:** Run the following command from the